Creating Online Alumni Engagement Strategy Through Chapter Portals

 Alumni sites are gaining popularity especially school/ college alumni sites.
 After graduation, students usually disperse to different parts of the world so alumni associations are a great way to keep in touch or even to get everyone together.
-We were approached to streamline the whole process of creation of alumni portals.
+We were approached to streamline the whole process of the creation of alumni portals.

 Members register in the alumni portal and get the corresponding chapter portal.
 Social Media Integration could be done as well.